Joint Programming Initiative on Agriculture, Food Security and Climate Change (FACCE-JPI)

 - Sustainable food security under climate change

-- Environmentally sustainable growth and intensification of agriculture
+- Environmentally sustainable intensification of agricultural systems

 - Adaptation to climate change